Francrt/ProductManager/README.md

 Run tests with Maven: mvn test

-Through Swagger, you can check the API, tho endPoint is not functional yet due to missing Swagger Customization required to recieve a proper LocalDateTime object, sorry for the inconvenienco.

-Some of the expected results given the default data in the database are:
+### PriceServiceTest

+- Parameterized tests for different date/time requests, product, and brand combinations.
+- Verifies that the service returns exactly one price (the one with the highest priority) for each valid request.
+- Ensures correct filtering and business logic for price selection.

+**Example tested cases:**
-○ Test 1: request at 10:00 on the 14th for product 35455 for brand 1: 1 Price offered (Price.size(1))
+- Request at 10:00 on June 14th for product 35455 and brand 1: expects 1 price.
-○ Test 2: request at 16:00 on the 14th for product 35455 for brand 1: 2 Prices offered (Price.size(2))
+- Request at 16:00 on June 14th for product 35455 and brand 1: expects 1 price.
-○ Test 3: request at 21:00 on the 14th for product 35455 for brand 1: 1 Price offered (Price.size(1))
+- Request at 21:00 on June 14th for product 35455 and brand 1: expects 1 price.
-○ Test 4: request at 10:00 on the 15th for product 35455 for brand 1: 2 Prices offered (Price.size(2))
+- Request at 10:00 on June 15th for product 35455 and brand 1: expects 1 price.
-○ Test 5: request at 21:00 on the 16th for product 35455 for brand 1: 2 Prices offered (Price.size(2))
+- Request at 21:00 on June 16th for product 35455 and brand 1: expects 1 price.

+### Architectural Tests (Naming and Layering)

+- Verifies that the project follows the intended hexagonal (ports and adapters) architecture.
+- Checks that dependencies between packages (domain, application, infrastructure, etc.) are respected.
+- Ensures that domain logic is not coupled to infrastructure or external frameworks.

 ## Testing Executions with Insomnia
 ![Insomnia Successful Test](docs/insomnia_successful_request.png)